sleeyax/native-to-big/README.md

 Then maybe this simple CLI tool (and library) may come to the rescue to convert your existing code to Bigs!

+This utility uses the [TypeScript compiler API](https://github.com/Microsoft/TypeScript/wiki/Using-the-Compiler-API) under the hood, so it should be fast enough for tooling.

 ## Installation
 Install the CLI application globally: